NFL Free Agency Blog: Gabe Davis heads to Jacksonville Jaguars | TSN

 Cousins to the Dirty Birds?

-Veteran quarter Kirk Cousins will hit free agency and begin discussions with the Atlanta Falcons as soon as the tampering window opens, according to The Athletic's Dianna Russini.
+Veteran quarterback Kirk Cousins will hit free agency and begin discussions with the Atlanta Falcons as soon as the tampering window opens, according to The Athletic's Dianna Russini.

 Kirk Cousins will hit free agency and begin discussions with Atlanta as soon as the tampering window opens in 90 minutes, per sources.— Dianna Russini (@DMRussini) March 11, 2024